 Comment.
-Section 1604 has been modified to reflect the rules relating to the escheat of unclaimed property that were set forth by the United or sold by the State Controller as though received under the Uniform
+Section 1604 has been modified to reflect the rules relating to the escheat of unclaimed property that were set forth by the United

 States Supreme Court in Texas v.
 New Jersey, 379 U.S. 674 (1965).
 In accordance with the holding in that case, subdivision (a) provides that intangible property is subject to delivery to this state if the last known address of the owner is in this state.
 Subdivision (b) is based on the suggestion in that case that tangible property is subject to escheat to the state where the property is located.